PavanRangani/docs/docs/prd/philanthropy/overview.md

 When Grant/Contribution is to be given only once `One-Time` should be selected.

-When Grant/Contribution is to be given recurringly on each year  for up to some given year `Multi-Year` should be selected.
+When Grant is to be given recurringly on each year  for up to some given year `Multi-Year` should be selected.

-When Grant/Contribution is to be given more than one time but its payment frequency is custom, `Custom` should be selected
+When Grant is to be given more than one time but its payment frequency is custom, `Custom` should be selected

 ##### One time